 Enable Azure CDN for the storage account

-Setting Value CDN profile Select Create new and enter your profile name, for example, my-cdn-profile-123.
-This name must be globally unique.
-Pricing tier Select Standard Verizon from the drop-down list.
-CDN endpoint name Enter your endpoint hostname, i.e. my-endpoint-123.
-This name must be globally unique.
-This name is used to access your cached resources at the domain <endpoint name>.azureedge.net.
+Setting Value CDN profile Select Create new and enter your profile name, for example, cdn-profile-123.
+A profile is a collection of endpoints.
+Pricing tier Select one of the Standard options, such as Standard Microsoft.
+CDN endpoint name Enter your endpoint hostname, such as cdn-endpoint-123.
+This name must be globally unique across Azure because it's to access your cached resources at the URL <endpoint-name>.azureedge.net.
 Origin hostname By default, a new CDN endpoint uses the hostname of your storage account as the origin server.

 Select Create.
 After the endpoint is created, it appears in the endpoint list.